Best Ecommerce Platforms & Hosting for Small Business in 2020

 If you’ve decided to opt Magento then don’t miss out on your cherry on the top with Cloudways.

 Cloudways is a managed Magento cloud hosting platform that allows users to choose from five different cloud hosting providers including DigitalOcean, Google Cloud, Amazon Web Services (AWS), Vultr, and Linode.
-Without any doubt, Cloudways is the best fit for all kinds of ecommerce small business.
+Without any doubt, Cloudways is the best fit for all kinds of ecommerce small business and best hosting platform for Magento stores.

 Here are some of the salient features of the Cloudways: